procrastinatio/web-map-printing/web-map-printing.md

 Currently, all style are defined in Mapserver's [Mapfile definition](https://github.com/geoadmin/wms-mapfile_include).

 ## Complexe symbols

 Especially complexe labels placement is hard (what to render, at what scale, collision avoidance)

 ## Mashup

 Maps should be mashed up with other sorts of infos (diagram, plot, data tables)

 ## Movie

 Zeitreise, Fly along path, etc.

 ## Compute power

 Externalize compute power on client or not?

 ## Performance

 Synchronous or asynchronous printing

 ## WYSIWIG

 Symbol scaling, which LK to use, grid display, etc.

 ## Grid

 Grid for various projection system

 ## Projection issue

-One selling point of vector tiles and 3D is that 2D in only a special case when pitch is 0 (or 90°).
-But the 3D world is a WGS1984 only world, which translate in the infamous [Equirectangular (or plate carrée)projection ](http://proj4.org/projections/eqc.html).
+One selling point of vector tiles and 3D is that 2D in only a special case when pitch is 0 (or 90?).
+But the 3D world is a WGS1984 only world, which translate in the infamous [Equirectangular (or plate carr?e)projection ](http://proj4.org/projections/eqc.html).
 Using the same projection for printing as in the browser (projection of the data, target projection).
 When using a Webmercator, deformation, scale, with LK

 ## Rasterize as a data protection tool

 Rasterizing vector data was also a way to _protect_ the more valuable original vector datasets (_e.g._WMS).

 ## Export to other format

 Only PDF, os as image

 ## Use on smartphone and tablet
+Client only priting on small scale and/or less powerfull devices is challenging to get nice printed results.

 ## Printing API

 Provinding an API for 3rd party

 ## Multiserver use, autoscaling, etc.

+Most print server are meant to run on a single machine.

 ## KMZ with local file

 ## GeoPDF